Chouette Rules

 - Beavers and Raccoons allowed (and encouraged)

-- While in the Box, the Box must take half or more of cubes offered to continue playing
+- While in the Box, the Box must take half or more of initial cubes offered to continue playing

 - Team members may not discuss gameplay unless their cube has been turned